cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

 The `run_server.sh` script launches a server instance with the required environment variables.

-the Makefile allows the user to run these scripts in a coordinated way.
+The Makefile allows the user to run these scripts in a coordinated way.

 ```bash
 make run_server
 ```

-Runs the server using the same database created with `make db_start`
+Runs the server using the same database created with `make db_start`.

 ```bash
 make get_enc_key
 ```
-retrieves an encryption key
+Retrieves an encryption key.

 ```bash
 make post_enc_key
 ```

-retrieves 3 encryption keys
+Retrieves 3 encryption keys.

 ```bash
 make get_dec_key KEY=XXX
 ```

-retrieves the decryption key with key-id XXX
+Retrieves the decryption key with key-id `XXX`.

 ```bash
 make post_get_key KEYS='XXX YYY ZZZ ...'
 ```

-retrieves the decryption keys with IDs XXX, YYY, ZZZ and so on
+Retrieves the decryption keys with IDs `XXX`, `YYY`, `ZZZ` and so on.

 # License